+Cite Lew shildren feeding Number

-Main decision-maker of index children feeding Number
+Main decision-maker of index children feeding 24

-Mothers 24
+Mothers 21

 Non-maternal caregivers (Grandmothers) 2

+2

+28

-Non-maternal caregivers (Househelps) 2
+Non-maternal caregivers (Grandmothers) Non-maternal caregivers (Househelps) Total

-Total 28

 Even the only two grandmothers who were involved in this decision making process were allowed to make partial decisions such as when the maternal caregiver travelled or was away from the house for a long period while the other grandmother was consigned to decisions on complementary foods but not breastfeeding such as Pricilla's grandmother who indicated that she makes some decisions on feeding expect for breastfeeding that her mother does [Pricilla's grandmother, 53 years old].
 The other two were elder siblings of the maternal caregivers.
 Maternal caregiver's assertiveness in this decision-making process was also observed in a study on complementary feeding practices in Kumasi conducted in 2003 by Davis and colleagues (2003).
 Both caregivers also appeared to have adopted some cues that prompted them on index children's satiation and no longer want to eat again.
 The dominant cues cited by both household caregivers were verbalisation or gestures such as index children stopping to eat the food, taking interest in surrounding activities or pushing food or breast nipple out of mouth.
 There were also other instances where the caregivers indicated that their index children start wasting the rest of the food which gives them the indication that the children were satisfied.
 There was also a rare instance of a maternal caregiver with tertiary educational level qualification, using observation (how big the child's stomach has become) to ascertain the satiation status of her daughter.
 It must be noted that, unlike hunger cues where some caregivers reported divergent cues for the same index child, the maternal and non-maternal caregivers had common satiation cues for the index children.